 Sign up for our newsletter and be the first one to know about our exclusive offers, digital marketing news and updates.

 URLs point back to your site, posts, content, and other web pages.
 People use URLs to refer to your site.
 Search engines crawl those URLs to determine your web page rankings.
 By default, URLs don’t send precise information to search engines.
 They don’t convey any information about the page, and thus, harm your rankings.

-URLs with post name and date are the great ranking booster.
+URLs with post names and dates are a great ranking booster.
 They communicate well with search engines, giving them a clear idea of what the web page is about.

-WordPress offers you a couple of options to change permalink structure under “Common Settings” section:
+WordPress offers you a couple of options to change permalink structure under the “Common Settings” section:

 Go for the URLs revealing the name of the content.
 You can set the date as well if you want.

 #5 Build a Sitemap

 A sitemap is the list of all pages of your site, like web pages, posts, etc. It gives an overview of your website to users.
 And it communicates with crawlers (search engine bots).
 An unorganized sitemap structure confuses users while navigating.
 As a result, they leave your site earlier.
 Crawlers give similar responses.

 Crawlers intend to find how web pages are related to each other.
 Users, on the other hand, want to understand the site with the help of navigation.
 A structured sitemap fills the requirements of both and saves a high-ranking spot for your website on Google.